In addition to standard COVID-19 prevention recommendations, health care and home care workers should take the following precautions:

 - Diligently practice universal precautions.

-- Become familiar with COVID-19 and stay informed about the virus through your local health department.
+- Ensure you are familiar with COVID-19 etiology, symptoms and care requirements.
+Stay informed about the pandemic through your local health department.

 - Wear personal protective equipment and learn how to optimize its use with tips from the Centers for Disease Control and Prevention (CDC).